Palm Springs Info

 October 15th is the official start of the Palm Springs season, although many returning folks target January and February for their visits.
 October through May is the most desireable time to go, as the weather is mild, mostly sunny, and what little precipitation there is is over quickly.
 Surprise heavier rains can produce quick flooding in winter, though, so be careful if you're traveling in the desert at this time.

-Palm Springs Climate and Weather Charts
+Palm Springs Climate and Historic Weather Charts

 Below are the historic high and low temperature charts and average rainfall in Palm Springs throughout the year.